Ph.D., Loyola University Chicago, 2014

-Major Field: Early Modern English History Minor Field: Modern European History
+Major Field: Early Modern European History Minor Field: Modern European History

 University of Victoria, 2013

 Major Field: Medieval History Minor Field: Museum Studies

 MA Thesis Title: "Casualty Movements of the Twelfth-Century Crusades: Observations into the Values of Medieval Military Commanders"

 Honors Thesis Title: "Siege Engineers and Siege Crews, 1090-1400 CE"

 My research interests focus on the intersection of the court, the public sphere, and ideas about the body and health in Early Modern England.
 Other areas of research include communication networks in the Atlantic World, British newspapers and periodicals, medieval military-sociology, medieval and early modern military history, and disease legislation in Early Modern Europe.